What is CFA® Financial Statement and Analysis? | Syllabus, Key Topics & Sample Questions for Levels 1–3

-Study Tips for the CFA Financial Statement Analysis
+How to Study for the CFA Financial Statement Analysis?

 1. The Level 1 FSA curriculum is the elephant in the room for the CFA exam.
 If you have no accounting background and don’t know a balance sheet from an income statement, you can get through it, but plan to devote serious time to it.